| |

 Step 2: Map your integration ecosystem

-Your ITSM software platform will need to connect to monitoring tools, identity providers, cloud platforms, and your CMDB.
+Your platform will need to connect to monitoring tools, identity providers, cloud platforms, and your CMDB.
 Evaluate integration depth, not just breadth.
 Ask vendors how their platform handles bi-directional data sync.
 Ask what happens when integration data conflicts.
 (For a deeper read on getting CMDB integrations right, see CMDB integration with ITSM.)

 Step 3: Evaluate total cost of ownership

 License cost is the number discussed in procurement.
 Total cost of ownership is the number that matters to the board.
 Factor in implementation, configuration, administration, ongoing training, and the cost of integrations you’ll need to build.
-Mid-market tools like Halo, Xurrent, and Hornbill deliver faster time to value at significantly lower TCO than enterprise platforms — without sacrificing the ITIL depth your team needs.
+Mid-market tools like Halo, Xurrent, and Hornbill deliver faster time to value at significantly lower TCO than enterprise platforms, without sacrificing the ITIL depth your team needs.

 Step 4: Validate the CMDB story

-Before you finalize any ITSM software selection, ask the vendor to show you how their platform handles CMDB accuracy.
+Before you finalize any selection, ask the vendor to show you how their platform handles CMDB accuracy.
 Ask how configuration items are discovered, how often they are refreshed, and how relationships between CIs are maintained.
 If the answer involves significant manual effort, that is a risk you are accepting for the life of the deployment.

-Conclusion: Your ITSM software is only as good as the data behind it
+Conclusion: your ITSM software is only as good as the data behind it

 Virima integrates with every platform in this guide.
 If you want to see what discovery-sourced CMDB accuracy and ViVID™ service mapping look like in your environment, schedule a demo.